texfaq/texfaq.github.io/FAQ-bibtranscinit.md

 ```
 (though no guarantee, that either of those names is right, is
 offered!)
-However, if you're typing the names in the ''natural'' (Western) way,
+However, if you're typing the names in the "natural" (Western) way,
 with given names first, the trick:
 ```bibtex
 ...
   author   = {P.M. {\relax de F.} Forster and
 ...
 ```
-doesn't work&nbsp;&mdash; ''de F. Forster'' is treated as a compound family
+doesn't work&nbsp;&mdash; "de F. Forster" is treated as a compound family
 names.